Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_heterogeneous_mode.md

 ---

-    title: Force heterogeneous mode for a group of files
+    title: "Force heterogeneous mode for a group of files"
-    linkTitle: Forcing heterogeneous mode
+    linkTitle: "Forcing heterogeneous mode"
-    weight: 330
+    weight: 310

----
-In {{< TransferCFT/axwayvariablesComponentShortName  >}} both homogeneous and heterogeneous mode are enabled by default.
+---In {{< TransferCFT/axwayvariablesComponentShortName  >}} both homogeneous and heterogeneous mode are enabled by default.
 However, you may want to ensure that groups of files are transferred using only the heterogeneous mode.
-The UCONF configuration parameter<span class="code">` cft.server.force_heterogeneous_mode`</span> allows you to do this, effectively disabling homogeneous mode even if the partner is configured for homogeneous exchanges.
+The UCONF configuration parameter` cft.server.force_heterogeneous_mode` allows you to do this, effectively disabling homogeneous mode even if the partner is configured for homogeneous exchanges.

-For more information on sending groups of files and heterogeneous mode exchanges, see [Sending a group of files](../../../concepts/using_the_send_command/send_group_of_files_cl).
+For more information on sending groups of files and heterogeneous mode exchanges, see [Sending a group of files](../../../concepts/send_command/send_group_of_files_cl).

 To force heterogeneous mode:

-1. Access the unified configuration utility using either [command line](../uconf_w_cftutil) or the [GUI](../uconf_interface_actions).
+1. Access the unified configuration utility using either [command line](../uconf_w_cftutil) or the [GUI](../uconf_userinterface).
 1. Set the following parameter to enable forced heterogeneous exchanges for group file transfers.

 ********Unix/Windows********